vapoursynth/vapoursynth/doc/functions/separatefields.rst

    Returns a clip with the fields separated and interleaved.

-   Since VapourSynth has no notion of field order internally, *tff* must be set.
+   The *tff* argument only has an effect when the field order isn't set for a frame.
    Setting *tff* to true means top field first and false means bottom field first.